Skylake-dev/Notes/Computer Security/Computer Security.md

 - Certificate pinning [DEPRECATED]
 Website can specify which CAs are trusted to verify the certificate.
 - Certificate transparency
 CA send logs of every issued certificate and browser can refuse to accept certificates that have not been logged, even if it is valid.
 Defend against certificate misissuance.
-Owners of websites can also check if certificates are issued for somthing they manage.
+Owners of websites can also check if certificates are issued for something they manage.
 [Example](https://crt.sh).

 ### SET
 Joint effort of VISA and Mastercard developed to protect transactions.